gvwilson/sdxpy/src/contrib/index.md

     For example,
     the code samples in this book often show one or two methods from a class rather than the whole class;
-    there is no easy way to do this with tools built on computational notebooks.
+    there is no straightforward way to achieve that with tools built on computational notebooks.
     That said,
-    I'm sure other people will find this book's tooling frustrating, and suggestions for improving it are welcome.
+    I'm sure the authors of those systems would find this book's tooling just as frustrating and I find theirs.

-Why is this book free to read online?

-:   Because I would rather be able to fix errata
-    than have people pirating out-of-date PDFs.

-Why are the royalties going to charity?

-:   The [Red Door Family Shelter][red_door] and places like it
-    have always been short of money and resources, and the COVID-19 pandemic only made matters worse.
-    They do more good on the average Tuesday than most of us do in a year (or a lifetime);
-    I'm glad to be able to help however I can.

 ## Making Decisions {: #contrib-decisions}